Brief data for post-5- tension post

 Estimate the net area for path abee’.

-D-check path ABCC’, we have 3 holes of D=1″, t=1/2″, and we have two zigzag lines, but each one has different g distances.
+D-check path ABCC’: We have three holes of D=1″ and t=1/2″ and two zigzag lines, but each has different g distances.

 Estimate the net area for path abee’.Estimate the net area for path abee’.

-The selected path is path ac for which Anet=3.75 inch2, with the least area for the solved problem 3- 4-2.
+The selected path is path ac for the net area Anet=3.75 inch2, with the least area for the solved problem 3- 4-2.

 A Solved problem 3-5 for the estimate of net area for C channel.

-1-The C channel is to be unfolded, We will deduct 2tw thickness for the sum of the external dimensions of the C channel.
+1-The C channel is to be unfolded.
+We will deduct 2tw thickness from the sum of its external dimensions.

 Solved problem 3-5-determine the net area for a given channel.